 There are a couple of signs that you can use to determine whether the Damascus knife is real or not.
 Firstly, if the blade has highly detailed and unnatural designs on it that are twisty, or wavy, then it is most likely a counterfeit.

 Additionally, you can examine the consistency of the patterns on the Damascus knife to determine whether it is real or not.
 A real Damascus knife will have uniform folds and patterns all across the blade, the blade’s spine, cutting edge bolster, and the knife’s tang.
-If the folds are also visible on the knife’s butt, then that is another sign of true Damascus steel.
+If the folds are also visible on the knife’s butt, then that is another sign of original Damascus steel.

 Misconceptions Regarding Damascus

 One of the misconceptions that people harbor when purchasing Damascus knives is that if the knives don’t have pattern folds in the spine, they are not real.
 However, this statement is purely circumstantial, as Damascus steel can be polished, and this process is done to make the blade look more aesthetically pleasing.

 In some cases, the knife’s butt and bolster are polished using brass, while the spine is polished and goes under treatment to include decorative work.
 This is why it is important to look for other signs when buying a Damascus steel, such as the consistency of the folds on the blade.